rase-rocks/byw/README.md

 ```

 In this example the `View` component only has to 'know' about which keys it needs to render its content.
 A combination of unit tests and code completion ensures that all required keys are present in all translations and only those keys are used to access the `text` object.

+#### Auto checking of rendered text

+Any view component that exports a `getText` function will be automatically checked in unit tests that it has a valid value for every language.
+The `getText` function should take the passed in `text` and return an object that can be used in the `render` method to obtain the translated text for the required key.

 ### Dependencies